Robert Duvall: Later career: 1990–present

 He has his own star on the St. Louis Walk of Fame.

 Duvall has periodically worked in television from the 1990s on.
 He won a Golden Globe Award and garnered an Emmy nomination for his portrayal of Soviet Premier Joseph Stalin in the 1992 television film Stalin.
 He was nominated for an Emmy again in 1997 for portraying Adolf Eichmann in The Man Who Captured Eichmann.
 In 2006, he won an Emmy for the role of Prentice "Print" Ritter in the revisionist Western miniseries Broken Trail.

 In 2005, Duvall was awarded a National Medal of Arts by President George W. Bush at the White House.
 In 2014, he starred in The Judge alongside Robert Downey Jr. While the movie itself received mixed reviews, Duvall's performance was praised.
 He was nominated for a Golden Globe, Screen Actors Guild, and Academy Award for his supporting role.
 In 2015, at age 84, Duvall became the oldest actor ever nominated for the Academy Award for Best Supporting Actor for his role in the film The Judge, a record that has since been surpassed by Christopher Plummer.

-In 2018, he appeared in the Steve McQueen directed heist thriller Widows as a corrupt power broker.
+In 2018, Duvall appeared in the Steve McQueen-directed heist thriller Widows as a corrupt power broker.
 The film earned critical acclaim.
-In 2021, he was interviewed by Stephen Colbert for The Late Show with Stephen Colbert where he discussed his film career, living with Dustin Hoffman, his role in Network, and his acting techniques.
+In 2022, he appeared in the Netflix films Hustle and The Pale Blue Eye.

 Personal life

+Relationships

-Duvall has been married four times but does not have any children.
-"I guess I’m shooting blanks," he said in 2007.
-He has said, "[I’ve tried] with a lot of different women, in and out of marriage."
+Duvall has been married four times.
+He does not have any children.
+"I guess I'm shooting blanks," he said in 2007.
+He has said, "[I've tried] with a lot of different women, in and out of marriage."
 Duvall met his first wife, Barbara Benjamin, a former announcer and dancer on The Jackie Gleason Show, during the shooting of To Kill a Mockingbird.
 She had also appeared in Guys and Dolls (1955) and The Courtship of Eddie's Father (1963) using the name Barbara Brent.
 She had two daughters from her previous marriage.
-The couple were married from 1964 until 1975.
+They were married from 1964 until 1975.

 His second wife was Gail Youngs, to whom he was married from 1982 to 1986.
 His marriage to Youngs temporarily made him the brother-in-law of John Savage, Robin Young, and Jim Youngs.

 His third marriage was to Sharon Brophy, a dancer, from 1991 to 1995.

 In 2005, Duvall married his fourth wife, Luciana Pedraza, granddaughter of Argentine aviation pioneer Susana Ferrari Billinghurst.
 He met Pedraza in Argentina, recalling, "The flower shop was closed, so I went to the bakery.
 If the flower shop had been open, I never would've met her."
 They were both born on January 5, but Duvall is 41 years older.
 They have been together since 1997.
 He produced, directed, and acted with her in Assassination Tango, with the majority of filming in Buenos Aires.
-Duvall is also known as a very skilled Argentine tango dancer, having a tango studio in Argentina and in the United States.
+Duvall is known as a very skilled Argentine tango dancer, and has a tango studio in Argentina and in the United States.